ibm-cloud-docs/Cloudant/api/active_tasks.md

-continuous | Boolean value that indicates whether the replication is continuous. docs_read | Number of documents that are read from the source database, expressed as an integer. replication_id | Unique identifier string of the replication that can be used to cancel the task. revisions_checked | Number of document revisions for which it was checked whether they are already in the target database. source | An obfuscated URL string that indicates the database from which the task is replicating. target | An obfuscated URL string that indicates the database to which the task is replicating. user | User who started the replication, expressed as a string, or `null` if the replication was not initiated by a user.
+continuous | Boolean value that indicates whether the replication is continuous. docs_read | Number of documents that are read from the source database, expressed as an integer. replication_id | Unique identifier string of the replication that can be used to cancel the task. revisions_checked | Number of document revisions that were checked to verify whether they're already in the target database. source | An obfuscated URL string that indicates the database from which the task is replicating. target | An obfuscated URL string that indicates the database to which the task is replicating. user | User who started the replication, expressed as a string, or `null` if the replication was not initiated by a user.